TheRealAnonymous008/quartz/content/details/economics/Firms, Production and Externalities.md

 * New developments in production technology can shift the LRAC in ways that can alter the size distribution of firms in an industry.
 * *Technology that increases production will drive the LRAC down*.
 It may also allow for more economies of scale (depending on the technology)
 	* Introducing this technology will give a clearer minima (i.e., the bottom of the LRAC is more pointed).
 This means *firms will compete to adopt this new technology*.
-	* Competition drives [[System Dynamics#Feedback|more innovation]] which then leads to more competition and more production
+	* Competition drives [[Feedback Loop|more innovation]] which then leads to more competition and more production
 ## Profit
 * *All businesses try to earn a profit*